Centre for Lebanese Studies

 REALCentre Cambridge Centre for Lebanese Studies Alison Rose Cambridge University Head of Faculty Hilary Cremin: 'I think history will judge current events; especially those who remain silent as we see them unfolding.
 It's a particular issue when we as academics feel silenced by our role, and that there are things that we can't say and words we cannot use.'

 REALCentre Cambridge Centre for Lebanese Studies Deputy Vice-Chancellor Alison Rose opens, stressing universities' responsibility to act as a space for dialogue, even when diplomacy is struggling to provide one.
-'Cambridge University welcomes the opportunity for the important discussions on #academic freedom this symposium offers'.
+'Cambridge University welcomes the opportunity for the important discussions on freedom this symposium offers'.

 REALCentre Cambridge Centre for Lebanese Studies Alison Rose Cambridge University Maha Shuayb Adam Habib SOAS University of London He argues that the fact that universities have spoken out in this way on some issues, but not others, creates an impression of hypocrisy.
 The argument is not that they should all now call for a ceasefire, but that they should practise a consistent commitment to social values.